koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Let's move on to Number 2.
 The first part includes an optional interface for persistence mode.
-If you'd like to impelement your custom renderer as persistence mode, you have to implement this interface.
+If you'd like to implement your custom renderer as persistence mode, you have to implement this interface.
 The persistence mode is a mode to treat its instance as immutable.
 React Native is working on a new architecture called Fabric, which uses Persistence mode.